Lyme Insomnia is basically difficulty with falling sleep due to infection with Lyme disease. The word "insomnia" means "no sleep" or "lack of sleep".

 BUT we need the sleep periods to be of LONG ENOUGH duration, and of GOOD ENOUGH quality.
 Simply put, our bodies are unable to heal and repair if we are not getting enough sleep.
 You start to become fatigued, and feel worn-out.

-The human body depends on a strict rythm through the 24 hour day that allows for the production and release of hormones such as melatonin.
+The human body has a rhythm through the 24 hour day (the "circadian rhythm") that allows for the production and release of various hormones such as melatonin.

-Melatonin is a sleep hormone that allows for the relaxation of the body.
-With increased production of this hormone, comes increased ability to sleep.
+Melatonin is made by the pineal gland, and it is a sleep hormone that helps the human body relax in preparation for sleep.
+More melatonin results in increased ability to sleep.
 But if our bodies are not producing enough melatonin, then it starts to become more difficult to fall asleep.

-Another reason why people experience Lyme insomnia is because when their immune system is working overtime, they often have a significant fever.
-When a fever increases and then decreases, and then increases again in a cycle, it creates a very uncomfortable patient!
+Another reason why you might have insomnia caused by Lyme disease is because when your immune system is working overtime battling the bacteria, you will often have a significantly high fever.
+When a fever increases and then decreases, and then increases again in a cycle, you will become very uncomfortable, fatigued, irritable, and just feel plain horrible!
 You just aren't able to relax enough to actually go to sleep!

-Also, when the immune system is overworked, you actually need MORE sleep to recuperate.
+JUST TO MAKE THIS SITUATION EVEN WORSE, when your immune system is overworked, you actually need MORE sleep to recuperate.
 This creates a viscious circle, because you're finding it very hard to get ANY sleep, despite actually NEEDING more sleep.
-This obviously becomes exhausting in quite a short space of time!.
+This obviously becomes EXHAUSTING in quite a short space of time!.

-Therefore, it's very important to speak with your doctor determine how to treat your Lyme insomnia.
-There are treatments available, so please don't hesitate to contact your healthcare provider.
+Obviously, it's very important to speak with your doctor to find out your options for dealing with your Lyme insomnia.
+There are treatments available, such as melatonin supplements, so please don't hesitate to contact your healthcare provider.